 **Disclaimer with tongue firmly in cheek: Creating a Family is not staffed with professional contractors or carpenters.
 We help you build strong families.
 This metaphor of building actual substantial houses is imperfect and not meant to help you build a real house.**

 Start with your foundation.

 It will help to have your own good foundation upon which to build because when a child comes to you, her foundation might have some significant gaps.
 She might be missing walls.
 As her parent, you must put in the time and effort to become a competent builder.
-This means you need to learn the skills and gather the tools necessary to build up your foundation.
+This means you must learn the skills and gather the tools necessary to build your foundation.

 - Spend time in self-examination about your expectations and intentions for adoption or foster care.